A Unified Stochastic SIR Model Driven By L\'{e}vy Noise With Time-Dependency: Introduction

 Hereafter, $\mathbb{R}_+$ denotes the set of all positive real numbers, $\left(B^{(1)}_t,\dots,B^{(n)}_t\right)_{t \ge 0}$ is a standard $n$-dimensional Brownian motion, $N$ is a Poisson random measure on $\mathbb{R}_+\times (\mathbb{R}^d-\{0\})$ with intensity measure $\nu$ satisfying $\int_{\mathbb{R}^d-\{0\}}(1\wedge|u|^2)\nu(du)<\infty$ and $\tilde{N}(dt,du) = N(dt,du) - \nu(du)dt$, $\left(B^{(1)}_t,\dots,B^{(n)}_t\right)_{t \ge 0}$ and $N$ are independent, $b_i, \sigma_{ij}:[0,\infty) \times \mathbb{R}^3_+\mapsto\mathbb{R}$, $h_i,g_i: [0,\infty) \times \mathbb{R}^3_+\times (\mathbb{R}^d-\{0\}) \mapsto\mathbb{R}$, $i=1,2,3,\ j=1,2,\ldots,n$, are measurable functions.

-We will show that the USSIR model (\ref{1}) is structural in design that allows variability without sacrificing key results on the extinction and persistence of diseases.
+We will show that the USSIR model (\ref{p1_eq2}) is structural in design that allows variability without sacrificing key results on the extinction and persistence of diseases.
 Namely, the model allows for time-dependency, nonlinearity (of drift, diffusion and jump) and demography.
 Environmental disturbances can have profound effects on transmission, recovery, mortality and population growth.
+Different diseases may have drastically different dynamics thus making perturbations of transmission or recovery natural to consider.
+Moreover, exact mixing of susceptible and infected compartments may be difficult to measure thus the transmission will be prone to disturbances -- this can be accounted for by the inclusion of stochasticity.
 The above model encapsulates the stochastic perturbations driven by white noises $(B^{(j)}_t)$ with intensities $\sigma_{ij}(t,X_t,Y_t,Z_t)$ and Poisson random measure $N(dt,du)$ with small jumps $h_{i}(t,X_{t-},Y_{t-},Z_{t-},u)$ and large jumps $g_{i}(t,X_{t-},Y_{t-},Z_{t-},u)$.
 An important structural feature we emphasize is time-dependency.
 Time-dependency can capture the progression of a disease insofar as mutations/transmissibility (e.g., Delta and Omicron variants of COVID-19, vaccination programs).

-In the following sections, we establish results on the existence and uniqueness of positive global solutions, extinction and persistence of diseases, and provide illustrative examples and simulations.
-Section 2 is concerned with the USSIR model (\ref{1}) for population proportions whereas Section 3 covers the USSIR model (\ref{1}) for population numbers.
-Both approaches are commonly found in studies of SIR models; hence, the importance of investigation for a unifying model.
-In section 4, we present simulations which correspond to examples given in the previous two sections.
+The remainder of this paper is organized as follows.
+In Sections 2 and 3, we establish results on the existence and uniqueness of global solutions, extinction and persistence of diseases, and provide illustrative examples.
+Section 2 is concerned with the USSIR model (\ref{p1_eq2}) where compartments take values in $\mathbb{R}^3_+$ and Section 3 is concerned with a special case focusing on proportionality.
+The examples in Sections 2 and 3 are intended to show the flexibility of the model while maintaining biological relevance.
+In section 4, we present simulations which correspond to examples given in the previous sections.
+In section 5, we make concluding remarks.
 At the time of writing this paper we are unaware of existing work on the USSIR model and aim to add such a novel model to the existing literature.